KhanhDo4804/banking-lakehouse-pipeline/README.md

 ## Troubleshooting

-- Debezium không tạo connector: kiểm tra container `connect` đã chạy và endpoint `http://localhost:8083/connectors` sẵn sàng.
+- Debezium connector cannot be created: check that the `connect` container is running and `http://localhost:8083/connectors` is available.
-- Không có Kafka message: kiểm tra PostgreSQL đã bật logical replication trong `docker-compose.yml` và bảng nguồn đã có dữ liệu mới.
+- No Kafka messages appear: check that PostgreSQL logical replication is enabled in `docker-compose.yml` and that new rows exist in the source tables.
-- Consumer không ghi MinIO: kiểm tra `kafka/consumer/.env`, bucket `raw` và MinIO credential.
+- Consumer does not write to MinIO: check `kafka/consumer/.env`, the `raw` bucket, and MinIO credentials.
-- Airflow load Snowflake lỗi: kiểm tra raw tables đã tồn tại, warehouse đang chạy và credential trong `docker/dags/.env`.
+- Airflow fails to load Snowflake: check that raw tables exist, the warehouse is running, and credentials in `docker/dags/.env` are correct.
-- dbt lỗi profile: kiểm tra `banking_dbt/.dbt/profiles.yml`, account Snowflake, role, warehouse, database và schema.
+- dbt profile fails: check `banking_dbt/.dbt/profiles.yml`, Snowflake account, role, warehouse, database, and schema.